quic-go/quic-go/README.md

 #### When the remote Peer closes the Connection

 In case the peer closes the QUIC connection, all calls to open streams, accept streams, as well as all methods on streams immediately return an error.
+Additionally, it is set as cancellation cause of the connection context.
 Users can use errors assertions to find out what exactly went wrong:

 * `quic.VersionNegotiationError`: Happens during the handshake, if there is no overlap between our and the remote's supported QUIC versions.
 * `quic.HandshakeTimeoutError`: Happens if the QUIC handshake doesn't complete within the time specified in `quic.Config.HandshakeTimeout`.